 Working on The Sarah Jane Adventures was definitely the best five years.
 The amount of love I have for that show, and every single person that worked on it, is insane.
 I made lifelong friends and learned so much.
 One of the best things about it was we all grew as people, and actors, and it set us all in good stead for the future.

-How would you describe your character Clyde Langer in the show?
+How would you describe your character Clyde?

 I would describe Clyde as the joker of the group.
 He always has an answer for everything, even though 99% of the time it was probably wrong!
-I really enjoy playing comedy so for me this character was a dream.
+I really enjoy playing comedy so, for me, this character was a dream.

 How different was it being on this set to previous shows you’d filmed?